 - Also, the shoplifting teen girl in the mall, who gets attacked by one of the pterodactyl creatures, although she survives.
 Her asshole status is mitigated by her immediate apology afterwards.

-- Ass Shove: They kill the ultimate alien with a shampoo enema administered via firehose.
+- They kill the ultimate alien with a shampoo enema administered via fire hose.
 Though it sucks Harry into its ass for at least a minute before it dies.

 - Harry himself has an alien extracted from his body - rectally.

-- Bigger Is Better: One of the organisms, in response to being napalmed, becomes a HUGE amoeba-thing.
-With an anus.
+- Bigger Is Better: One of the organisms, in response to being napalmed, becomes a HUGE amoeba-thing with an anus.
+This becomes the superior life form that kills/absorbs the other aliens

 - Bizarre Alien Reproduction: The dying "bird" gives birth by coughing up a membranous sac with a juvenile inside.